 This article addresses major topics in the science of motivation as it applies to educational settings and the process of learning in general, and includes examples of motivational assessments for teachers and classroom interventions for students.

 Before you continue, we thought you might like to download our three Goal Achievement Exercises for free.
 These detailed, science-based exercises will help you or your clients create actionable goals and master techniques to create lasting behavior change.

 This Article Contains:

 We all come into the world with a natural curiosity and a motivation to learn, yet some lose those abilities as they grow older.
 Many factors shape our individual inclinations toward the process of learning, and education is a critical context that can influence our later attitudes toward the acquisition of knowledge and growth.

-Curiosity and motivation to learn is the force that enables students to seek out intellectual and experiential novelty and encourages students to approach unfamiliar and often challenging circumstances with anticipation of growth and expectation to succeed.
+Curiosity and motivation to learn are the forces that enable students to seek out intellectual and experiential novelty and encourage students to approach unfamiliar and often challenging circumstances with anticipation of growth and expectation to succeed.

 There is no end to education.
 It is not that you read a book, pass an examination, and finish with education.
 The whole of life, from the moment you are born to the moment you die, is a process of learning.

-In the context of education, the will power associates students with academic activities.
-Students’ levels of motivation are reflected in their engagement and contribution to the learning environment.
+In the context of education, students’ levels of motivation are reflected in their engagement and contribution to the learning environment.